het-doshi/DDU-Event-Horizon/README.md

     https://github.com/het-doshi/FSD-project.git
     ```

-2. Navigate to the backend directory and start the Spring Boot application.
+2. Navigate to the blogapi directory and start the Spring Boot application.

 3. Navigate to the frontend directory and start the React.js application.